magicblumen/my-p5-js/README.md

-Gravity project, open please in p5 js in or to work.
+Gravity project, open please in p5 js in order to work.
 I have attached the different folders seperatly to use in p5 js